UKM’s Net Zero Emission Target 2050

 Based on the calculations, UKM’s total Scope 1 emissions in 2023 were 258,863.122 kgCO2e (258.863 tCO2e).

 Scope 2 emissions originate from the indirect greenhouse gases released during the generation of electricity purchased from external sources.
 This category encompasses emissions associated with the consumption of purchased electricity, heat, steam or cooling.
-At UKM, data on electricity consumption, including that used by district cooling system are mainly collected from utility bills provided by the energy supplier, which is Tenaga Nasional Berhad (TNB).
-Energy Management Department (JPT) under Infrastructure Development Department (Prasarana UKM) centrally manages these bills which details monthly electricity use.
+At UKM, data on electricity consumption are mainly collected from utility bills provided by the energy supplier, Tenaga Nasional Berhad (TNB).
+The Energy Management Department (JPT) under the Infrastructure Development Department (Prasarana UKM) centrally manages these bills which details monthly electricity use.
 This data on energy consumption is vital for precise Scope 2 emission calculations.

 Calculation for Scope 2